sclee-dabin/rrar_pynq/README.md

 ## About The Project
-To understand basic functions and get familiar with Xilinx PYNQ,
+This project has been started to understand basic functions and get familiar with Xilinx PYNQ, To achieve this goal

-1. Load PYNQ Linux to Dabin System's RRAR Digital Board
+1. Build a PYNQ Linux image for our custom board(Dabin System's RRAR Digital Board) which used Zynq MPSoC ZU5CG as main FPGA

-2. Basic FPGA control test using PYNQ libraries & Jupyter Notebooks
+   Image build enviornments
+   Unbuntu 20.04 installed on Virtual Box
+   Xilinx Vitis, Petalinux, Vivado tool version : 2022.1 PYNQ version : 3.01

+2. Initialize custom board clock and transceiver devices and peripherials

+3. Capture A/D data and plot the data in time/frequency domain

 <!--
 ## References